udp

 IP options may be sent or received using the socket options described

 in ip(7).
-They are only processed by the kernel when the appropriate
+They are processed by the kernel only when the appropriate

 /proc parameter is enabled (but still passed to the user even when it